nikoksr/onelog/README.md

 _onelog_ includes adapters for several commonly used loggers, enabling easy integration and compatibility with existing logging methodologies.
 It reduces the friction associated with logging setup and promotes consistency in logging across different parts of a project or across different projects.

-Personally, I plan on using this library in my personal projects [Notify](https://github.com/nikoksr/notify) and [doppler-go](https://github.com/nikoksr/doppler-go), to provide the users of both projects with a unified logging interface without having to force them to use a specific logging library.
+Personally, I plan on using this library in my projects [Notify](https://github.com/nikoksr/notify) and [doppler-go](https://github.com/nikoksr/doppler-go), to provide the users of both projects with a unified logging interface without having to force them to use a specific logging library.

 ## Install <a id="install"></a>